 For further explanation of our collecting practices, please review our Mission Statement and Collection Development Policy.

-I am interested in working or volunteering in the BHS library, what should I do?
+I am interested in working or volunteering in the CBH library, what should I do?

 Please see the intern and volunteer opportunities, along with instructions on how to apply, on the job opportunities section of our website.